project-sora/sora-editor-docs/docs/guide/using-language.md

 :::

+#### Optional Step

+TextMate uses Joni by default.
+Joni is a regexp library implemented in pure Java so during regexp matching, a bunch of objects are allocated and this add pressure for ART GC.

+We introduced native [oniguruma](https://github.com/kkos/oniguruma) implementation to match regexps since version `0.24.0`, you may include `oniguruma-native` module to enable it.
+This brings faster highlighting speed and less JVM heap allocations.

+Also, oniguruma is the regexp library used by VSCode, so with the library included you may use more TextMate bundles from VSCode.

+Our [forked oniguruma](https://github.com/project-sora/oniguruma) currently supports up to Unicode 17.0.0.

 #### Setup Editor
 Set color scheme for the editor.
 If `TextMateColorScheme` is not applied to the editor, the colors of syntax-highlight result from TextMate will be transparent.
 ::: code-group